deantosh/alx-system_engineering-devops/0x10-https_ssl/README.md

 # Project Overview

-HTTP is not a secure communication protocol since if a person is able to tap into the communication challenge.
-All the data being sent between the client and the server is easily understood.
-This brings about a security threat, especially when sensitive information i.e bank details is being transferred.
+HTTP is not a secure communication protocol.
+If a person is able to tap into the communication channel, all the data being sent between the client and the server is easily read.

+This challenge brings about a security threat, especially when sensitive information i.e bank details is being transferred.

+To deal with this challenge a more secure communication protocol is used between the end points.
-This leaves us with no choice than to try and secure the communication end points by encrypting/decrypting the data being shared between the client and the server.
+This secure protocol is HTTP SSL.
+The secure protocol encrypts/decrypts the data being shared between the client and the server.

-HTTP SSL is employed to achieve the above mentioned issue.

 HTTPS SSL advantages:
 1. Creating a more secure client-server connection.